 In Mexico, Christmas is the best season of the year.
 With the fiesta-loving, lively nature that sets us apart, we Mexicans have styled this religious celebration very much in our own fashion.
 So much so that perhaps no where else in the world do so many traditions exist to celebrate it, from asking for room at the inn, to remembering the road Mary and Joseph took to Bethlehem, to piñatas, those big star-shaped clay and cardboard figures that are smashed with heavy sticks to release their sweets and seasonal fruits as gifts to the children…

 And the “pastorelas”!
-There is no Christmas without these pastoral dramas of the Nativity.
+There is no Christmas Season without these pastoral dramas of the Nativity.
 Whether in remote towns or in the big Mexican cities, pastorelas set the stage for the whole of December and leave us, through their playful language and funny situations, the most important message of the season: Good always overcomes Evil.

 Pastorelas are plays that recreate the biblical passage where the shepherds follow the Star of Bethlehem to find the Christ Child.
 In order to reach the birth place of the Redeemer, they have to experience a series of changes in fortune and confront the Devil, who will do everything possible to prevent them from completing their mission.
 It is at that moment that the Archangel Michael intervenes to defend the shepherds on their journey.